 NASA's Living With a Star program (LWS) seeks to "improve our understanding of how and why the Sun varies, how the Earth and solar system respond, and how the variability and response affects humanity in space and on Earth."
-More generally, NASA's Heliophysics Research Program aims to "Understand the fundamental physical processes of the space environment from the Sun to Earth,..." and to "enabl[e] the capability to predict the extreme and dynamic conditions in Space.
-Our objectives directly address these science goals by investigating the properties of CMEs, whose impact with the Earth's magnetosphere can cause a range of adverse effects.
-By providing the most robust and accurate forecasts of B_z our investigation directly addresses these goals.
-In addition to providing a clear practical benefit to NASA's stakeholders in the form of the predictions, our work will also advance our understanding of the processes that give rise to sustained intervals of negative B_z ; specifically fast ICMEs with embedded flux ropes.
-In particular, Dr. Macneice at NASA's CCMC has expressed a strong interest in the objectives and deliverables proposed as part of this investigation, and our team includes three members of NOAA's SWPC.
+More generally, NASA's Heliophysics Research Program aims to "Understand the fundamental physical processes of the space environment from the Sun to Earth,..." and to "enabl[e] the capability to predict the extreme and dynamic conditions in Space."
+Our objectives directly address these goals by investigating the properties of CMEs, whose impact with the Earth's magnetosphere can cause a range of adverse effects, and providing the most robust and accurate forecasts of B_z .
+Dr. Macneice at NASA's CCMC has expressed a keen interest in the objectives and deliverables proposed here, and our team includes three members of NOAA's SWPC.